Mario-SO/project-polaris/README.md

 ## 🙌 Contributing

 Contributions are welcome!
 If you have ideas or want to help, feel free to open an issue or submit a pull request.
-(Details TBD)